hardytool/server/src/assets/rules.md

      - Captains do not have the power to remove players from their team after the draft.
      - Captains should be at least Legend[1] rank or higher.
 This threshold may be increased or decreased at the discretion of division admins.
    - **Stand-ins**
+     - When a team is missing a player and requires a stand-in, they must formally request one in their divisions stand-in channel in discord, listing the dotabuff of their missing player and the dotabuff of the player they would like to use as a stand-in, they must @ their division admin and opposing captain for that week as well.
      - If a team is missing one of their players, the team is eligible to use a stand-in for this player.
        - The standin must have been the same badge or lower on the draft sheet (according to adjusted mmr for players that were adjusted) and must not have climbed above the player they are replacing.
        - The standin must be an RD2L player.
 The division admin and opposing captain must be notified of who you are missing and who you are using as a stand-in before the match begins.
-     - Teams may use 1 stand-in per match, for a maximum of 3 series (6 games) during a season.
-If a team finds itself needing more than this, they should contact a division admin with regards to a free-agent.
+     - Teams may use 2 stand-ins per match, for a maximum of 8 games during a season.
+Using two standins in one match counts as two standin uses, so using two standins four times will use the entirety of a teams standin usages.
+If a team finds itself needing more than this, they should contact a division admin with regards to a free agent.
        - Stand-in usage from the season will be reset for all playoff teams.
 Playoff teams may use a stand-in for a maximum of two series of the playoffs.
 (Series means all games of a round, usually best of 3 or best of 5)
        - If a team is forced to use a standin because admins have not found a free agent for the team yet, these standin uses will not count towards the team total
-     - If a team needs two stand-ins in order to play they must forfeit the match.
+     - If a team needs three stand-ins in order to play they must forfeit the match.
      - If a captain believes a stand-in is not fair they can report it to their division admin to decide if the stand-in can be used or not.
 (Basically there will be admin discretion for stand-ins).
      - If an admin discovers that a player used an unauthorized stand-in after the matches have been completed, the admin may retroactively call a forfeit for any games the unauthorized player played in.
 This will be decided on a case by case basis.
    - **Free Agents**